francescosassi/ydenoise-fcg20/readme.md

 ## **Noisy Image (4 samples)**
 ![image](out/original/head/jpg/05_head1ss_1080_4.jpg)

-## **AI Denoise (4 samples)**
+## **Intel® Open Image Denoise (4 samples)**
 ![image](out/denoised/intel/head/05_head1ss_1080_4_denoised.png)

-## **Nl Mean Denoise (4 samples)**
+## **Non-Local Means Denoiser (4 samples)**
 ![image](out/denoised/nlmean/head/05_head1ss_1080_4_denoised.jpg)

 ## **Full convergence Image (1024 samples)**
 ![image](out/original/head/jpg/05_head1ss_1080_1024.jpg)

 # **Conclusion**
-The main problem for the nlmeans denoise are large patches of noise.
+The main problem for the Non-Local Means Denoiser are large patches of noise.
 If there are large zones of noise it is needed to increase the size of the research windows because it can be difficult to find pixels that are similar to the right color of the image.
-THis can slow down the process.
+THis can slow down the algorithm a lot.
 Moreover, another problema is when the color of the noise is too far away from the color of the background.
 One of the assumption of the algorithm is that the noise is generated with a gaussian distribution of paramter sigma.
-If the noise is too far away from the background it is needed to increase the paramtere sigma, thatn can lead to blurring in some zones of the image.
+If the noise is too far away from the actual color of the image it is needed to increase the parameter sigma, that can lead to blurring in some zones of the image.
-The performances for the AI denoiser are impressive, and it is able to reconstruct the image even from
+The performances for the Intel® Open Image Denoiser are impressive, and it is able to reconstruct the image even from low samples.
+With images with low noise it tends to blur some parts a there is a loss of some details (mainly sharpness).

 # **Considerations on performances**
 The tests where run on an intel i7-6700HQ.
-The denoiser by intel is stupidly fast.
-To denoise an image it takes max 2 seconds.
+The Intel® Open Image Denoise is blazing fast.
+It takes at maximum 2 seconds To denoise an image.
-The nl means denoise can be super fast or super slow according to the parameters.
+The Non-Local Means Denoiser can be super fast or super slow according to the parameters.
 In some cases, when there is a few noise to remove (256 samples / 128 samples) it can takes 5 seconds.
 For images that are harder to denoise and require a larger windows of search it can take minutes.